-The Alamo Colleges District is committed to maintaining an environment that is free of sex- based discrimination, sex-based misconduct, and other forms of discrimination, harassment or retaliation prohibited by law.
+The Alamo Colleges District is committed to maintaining an environment that is free of sex-based discrimination, sex-based misconduct, and other forms of discrimination, harassment or retaliation prohibited by law.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in educational programs and activities at colleges receiving federal financial assistance.
 Title IX prohibits all forms of sex-based discrimination, including sexual harassment, sexual violence, and other forms of sexual misconduct.
-The Campus SaVE Act and the 2022 Reauthorization of the Violence Against Women Act (VAWA) serve to reinforce our need to focus on ensuring a safe learning environment.
+The Campus SaVE Act of 2014 and the 2014 Reaffirmation of the Violence Against Women Act (VAWA) serve to reinforce our need to focus on ensuring a safe learning environment.